 You are here:

-The Baltimore Office of Promotion & The Arts is now accepting applications for the 13th annual Janet & Walter Sondheim Artscape Prize.
+The Baltimore Office of Promotion & The Arts announces the 13th annual Janet & Walter Sondheim Artscape Prize.
 The prestigious prize awards a $25,000 fellowship to a visual artist or visual artist collaborators living and working in the Baltimore region.
-The deadline for submissions is Monday, January 8, 2018.
-Click here to apply for the Sondheim Artscape Prize.
-Download the complete prospectus here.

 An exhibition of the finalists’ work will be featured at the Baltimore Museum of Art located at 10 Art Museum Drive.
 An award ceremony and reception to announce the winner takes place Saturday, July 14, 2018 at 7pm at the Baltimore Museum of Art.
 The prize is held in conjunction with the 37th annual Artscape, America’s largest free arts festival taking place Friday, July 20 through Sunday, July 22, 2018 along Mount Royal Avenue and North Charles Street.